BritishPandaChick/fcc-quote-generator/README.md

-# fcc-quote-generator
+# Disney Wisdom Collection Quote Generator

-Free Code Camp Random Quote Machine Project.
-Originally known as Random Quote Generator.
-Made with HTML, CSS, Bootstrap, JavaScript and jQuery.
+freeCodeCamp Front End Development Libraries project.
+Random Quote Machine project.
+Originally Random Quote Generator project from legacy freeCodeCamp projects.

+## Dependencies
+* HTML
+* CSS
+* Bootstrap
+* JavaScript
+* jQuery

 ## Instructions
 Clone or download zip file.
 Open index file in your browser.
 Click the new quote button to get a brand new quote.
 Click the tweet quote button to share your quote on Twitter.

 ## Contributing
-This project is based on project objectives created by Free Code Camp.
-Therefore I will not accept any pull requests.
+I will not accept any pull requests.

 ## Acknowledgements
 * Dylan Israel